Stone Barns Center for Food & Agriculture: Livestock

 Stone Barns raises cattle, chickens, sheep, pigs, goats and bees suited to the local ecosystem.
 The livestock farmers try to raise animals in a manner consistent with the animals' evolutionary instincts.
 The cattle, chickens, sheep and goats are raised on pastures kept healthy and productive through carefully managed rotational grazing.
 The sheep and pigs' bedding packs are regularly turned and composted.
 Farmers who raise animals in this fashion are frequently called "grass farmers" because there is so much emphasis on the health of the pastures.
 Strategies for maintaining the pastures include intensive paddock management so the grazed area has ample time to recover and provide a natural refuge for birds and other wildlife, essential for the maintenance of ecological balance.

 In 2018, Stone Barns began managing 300+ acres of the Rockefeller State Park Preserve.
 The first season saw a multi-species intensive grazing program where pigs forage and consume food waste including spent grain from the Captain Lawrence brewery in Elmsford, New York.
 Cattle, sheep, goats, hens and ducks also graze the preserve's land.

 Programs

 Stone Barns offers a variety of programs for farmers, teachers and the public.
 Annually, the farm engages eight livestock and crops apprentices.
 The hands on training also includes courses on business, pollination, water and soil.

 Young Farmers Conference

 In 2008, Stone Barns held the first Young Farms Conference to provide inspiration and education for beginning farmers.
 With at least 30 percent of American farmers over 65 and only 6 percent under 35 and usually unable to purchase land, the conference aims to address farming on a smaller scale and training workshops.

-Farm & Garden Workshops
+Farm and garden workshops

 Hands-on classes for all experience levels — amateur gardeners, community garden leaders and members, regional farmers, industry professionals, and anyone interested in regenerative agriculture.
 Students receive firsthand training from the crops and livestock farmers.